kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 14 - It must be in that file
 A script that displays lines containing the pattern "root" from /etc/passwd

+## Task 15 - Count that word
+a script that displays the number of lines with the pattern "bin"